digitaltrails/vdu_controls/README.md

   * vdu_controls now defaults to a new  _single-instance_ mode.
 Subsequent launches focus the existing window.
 Uncheck the _single-instance_ option to override.
     Contributed by Mohammed Elsayed Ahmed.
-  * The ambient-light-level slider now works even if location is not set.
+  * The ambient-light-level slider works even if location is not set.
   * The DDC-options laptop-panel option now defaults to enabled.
-  * The Light-Metering-Dialog now offers two profile starter-templates for older and newer monitors.
+  * The Light-Metering-Dialog offers two profile starter-templates for older and newer monitors.
-  * The Settings-Dialog global-options are now grouped under subheadings.
+  * The Settings-Dialog global-options are grouped under subheadings.
   * The Settings-Dialog now offers more popup-guidence on dependencies between major options.
   * The layout of the Preset and Light-Metering dialogs better reflect the the new style of the main panel.
-  * The system tray default icon is now primarily monochrome to reflect prevailing desktop aesthetics.
-It's been designed to visible for both dark and light tray backgrounds (as far as is possible).
+  * Changed the system-tray to be primarily monochrome.
+It's been designed to be visible for both dark and light tray backgrounds (as far as is possible).
   * The program-icon and splash-screen icons have been replaced with SVG versions.
 The new program-icon responds to light/dark theme changes.
   * Tick marks on control-sliders are now optional (see the Settings-Dialog).